airblade/voom/README.md

 - GitHub-hosted: `voom` removes the symlink from `~/dotvim/bundle/` and removes the repo from `~/dotvim/src/`.
 - local: `voom` removes the symlink from `~/dotvim/bundle/`.

+(1) `voom` performs a shallow clone of depth 1.
+If you subsequently want a repo's full history, do `git pull --unshallow`.

 ## To do (maybe)